Fares

 Overview

-The Los Angeles County Metropolitan Transportation Authority (Metro) is the Designated Recipient of federal Section 5310 funds apportioned for the areas in Los Angeles County that are within the urbanized areas of Los Angeles-Long Beach-Anaheim (UZA 60020), Lancaster-Palmdale (UZA 63570), and Santa Clarita (UZA 61770).
+The Los Angeles County Metropolitan Transportation Authority (Metro) is the Designated Recipient of Federal Transit Administration (FTA) Section 5310 Enhanced Mobility of Seniors and Individuals with Disabilities funds apportioned for the areas in Los Angeles County that are within the urbanized areas of Los Angeles-Long Beach-Anaheim (UZA 60020), Lancaster-Palmdale (UZA 63570), and Santa Clarita (UZA 61770).
 In June 2014 the FTA published Circular 9070.1G, which guides the administration of the transit assistance program for seniors and individuals with disabilities under 49 U.S.C.
 5310.

 As the Designated Recipient, Metro is responsible for allocating funds to eligible projects and programs, preparing and submitting grant applications to the Federal Transit Administration (FTA) on behalf of all subrecipients approved by the Metro Board of Directors to receive a Section 5310 funding award, managing all aspects of grant distribution, and monitoring project activity and compliance.
 Approximately $7 million of Section 5310 funds are available per year for LA County, and every few years Metro allocates these funds utilizing a formula and competitive solicitation process.